 Over the last several years, retailers across the U.S. have needed to adjust to the widespread implementation of economic nexus as a direct result of the ‘Wayfair’ Supreme Court Decision.
-A handful of states – with Colorado’s sales tax regime at the top of the heap – add an additional layer of complexity.
+A handful of states – with the Colorado sales tax regime at the top of the heap – add an additional layer of complexity.

 Bottom line – ‘home-rule’ states, create a tax burden that can be overwhelming.
-Colorado is arguably the most challenging regime as a direct result of ALL 70 home rule municipalities and their draconian collection enforcement standards.
+Colorado is arguably the most challenging regime as a direct result of ALL 70 home-rule municipalities and their draconian collection enforcement standards.
 On a bright note, and much to the relief of retailers, Colorado is now making strides streamlining local sales tax collection for remote sellers within the state.

-What Makes Colorado So Complex?
+What Makes Colorado’s Sales Tax Regime So Complex?

-A home rule state gives local government entities, including municipalities and counties, the authority to establish and levy their own sales taxes, separate from state sales tax regulations.
-Much like economic nexus laws, tax regulations vary wildly between home rule jurisdictions, even within the same state.
+A home-rule state gives local government entities, including municipalities and counties, the authority to establish and levy their own sales taxes, separate from state sales tax regulations.
+Much like economic nexus laws, tax regulations vary wildly between home-rule jurisdictions, even within the same state.

-What this means is that a retailer who makes sales into Colorado will need to individually contact each local tax authority to determine whether they are obligated to collect and remit sales tax on their products, and what rate they will need to collect at.
+What this means is that a retailer who makes sales in Colorado will need to individually contact each local tax authority to determine whether they are obligated to collect and remit sales tax on their products, and what rate they will need to collect at.
 Then in many instances, they must file a separate return with each tax authority.

 This can be a horrific situation for smaller retailers that trigger economic nexus within Colorado but do not have large accounting departments.